sr-murthy/continuedfractions/docs/sources/creating-continued-fractions.rst

    >>> ContinuedFraction.from_elements(-2, 1, 1, 3, 4, 5)
    ContinuedFraction(-225, 157)

-The construction of :py:class:`~continuedfractions.continuedfraction.ContinuedFraction` objects via the ``__new__() -> __init__()`` cycle works the same way for negative numbers as with positive numbers, subject to the validation rules described above.
+The construction (creation + initialisation) of :py:class:`~continuedfractions.continuedfraction.ContinuedFraction` objects via the ``__new__() -> __init__()`` step works the same way for negative numbers as with positive numbers, subject to the validation rules described above.
 And to avoid zero division problems if a fraction has a negative denominator the minus sign is “transferred” to the numerator.
 A few examples are given below.

 .. code:: python